smy1/swlab/python/README.md

 - __cam1__: Stands for "camera-1".
 What is the name of the first video recording?
 In this example, Python will search for a video file that has the word "front" in the name.
 These videos should be stored in their respective first-level subfolders (in our example, each subfolder corresponds to an individual participant).
 - __cam2__: Stands for "camera-2".
 What is the name of the second video recording?
 In this example, Python will search for a video file that has the word "side" in the name.
 These videos should be stored together with cam1 videos.
 - __newname__: How should Python name the new video?
 In this example, the video that is created will be called as "sbr" (which stands for "shared book reading").
-- __dur__: The duration of the recorded task (if it is the same for everyone).
+- __dur__: Stands for "duration".
+If the recorded task has a standard length (e.g., 3 mintues), enter the duration here in seconds (i.e., 180).
+If the duration of the recorded task differs between participants, leave it as "None".
 - __amplify_who__: Which video should Python amplify?
-The argument given here should be the same as that given for either cam1 or cam2. "no" should be given if neither video should be amplified, and the parameter "amplify" below will be ignored.
+The argument given here should be the same as that given for either cam1 or cam2.
+Leave it as "no" if neither video should be amplified, and the parameter "amplify" below will be ignored.
 In this example, Python will amplify the volume of videos that are named "side" (i.e., cam2).
 - __amplify__: How much do we want to amplify the volume of the video?
 The higher the number we enter here, the louder the video would be.
 Needless to say, an argument of 0 means that the video will be muted.
 - __mute_who__: Which video should Python mute?
-The argument given here should be the same as that given for either cam1 or cam2. "no" should be given if neither video should be muted.
+The argument given here should be the same as that given for either cam1 or cam2.
+Leave it as "no" if neither video should be muted.
 In this example, Python will mute videos that are named "front" (i.e., cam1).
 - __crop_who__: Which video should Python crop?
-The argument given here should be the same as that given for either cam1 or cam2. "no" should be given if neither video should be cropped, and the parameters x1, x2, y1, and y2 below will be ignored.
+The argument given here should be the same as that given for either cam1 or cam2.
+Leave it as "no" if neither video should be cropped, and the parameters x1, x2, y1, and y2 below will be ignored.
 In this example, Python will crop videos that are named "front" (i.e., cam1).
 - __excel__: What is the path and name of the Excel file that contains arguments regarding subfolder names, video timing, and cropping details?
 - __other parameters__: Leave them as "None" here since the arguments are found in the Excel file.
 See the [examples.py](./examples.py) script for how to manually pass arguments to these parameters.

+In the Excel file (see Figure 4 below), we should have nine columns that correspond to the last few parameters of this function (i.e., "children", "main", "start", "end", "corr", "x1", "x2", "y1", and "y2").
+While these names can be changed to something else that is more intuitive (or even written in another language), the information _must_ be in entered in this order.

 <img src="https://github.com/smy1/swlab/blob/main/script/py_eg_xl_join2.png" width=auto height="280">